1930s Taito Art Deco Pendant Lamp

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 For this setup a frosted light bulb was used.
+It gives a better result.
+Clear bulbs often create stripes on the walls.

 Period: 1930s – Bauhaus, Art Deco.